 Having only released its last iteration in Android 10 back in September 2019, Google is already out with Android 11.
 The Mountain View giant announced the release of the first developer preview for Android 11 in February itself, marking this the earliest preview release of any Android version.
-This also means that this year’s official Android release might happen sooner than usual.

 July 08, 2020: Encouraged by the success of the first beta, Google has started rolling out the second Android 11 beta for the public.
 The second beta brings the improved media player to the fore, meaning that users won’t have to go to Developer Options to see the new media player in action.
 There are noticeable improvements in the Sharing Sheet and Screen recording.